edouardss/rocket-sensors/tests/README.md

 # Testing Framework for Rocket Sensors

-This directory contains a unified, modular testing framework for the rocket-sensors project.
-The framework provides both comprehensive and simplified testing approaches, designed to be easily extensible for testing all sensor modules (LoadCell, MPU, BMP) and future modules.
+This directory contains a comprehensive, modular testing framework for the rocket-sensors project.
+The framework provides thorough testing with proper mocking, designed to be easily extensible for testing all sensor modules (LoadCell, MPU, BMP) and future modules.

 ## Framework Structure